axel-peter-krebs/msys2-installer-cmake/recipes/git-for-windows/README.txt

 To be able to view the git man pages when invoking help with git help X or git X --help (in addition to man git-X), add the line export MSYS2_ENV_CONV_EXCL=MANPATH to your shell configuration, and set the man pages as default help format with git config --global help.format man (or append -m to the git help invocation).

-If you encounter error “error: wrong number of arguments, should be from 1 to 2” with git add -p, set add.interactive.useBuiltin to true in Git’s configuration.
+If you encounter error ï¿½error: wrong number of arguments, should be from 1 to 2ï¿½ with git add -p, set add.interactive.useBuiltin to true in Gitï¿½s configuration.

 If you encounter DLL errors (The code execution cannot proceed because libsomething.dll was not found.), this is most likely an incompatibility between the DLL versions from Git for Windows and upstream MSYS2.
 Usually this is caused by cURL, GnuTLS and OpenSSL.
 Replacing the packages with the ones from upstream seems to work best, but no guarantees for what that actually does with Git: pacman -S mingw64/mingw-w64-x86_64-curl mingw64/mingw-w64-x86_64-gnutls mingw64/mingw-w64-x86_64-openssl

 Git for Windows carries an msys2-runtime different from upstream MSYS2, see issue #284 for more details.
 You can run into some rare issues with programs other than Git due to this.
-It’s possible to keep the stock MSYS2 runtime by moving the msys repository above the git-for-windows repository in /etc/pacman.conf.
+Itï¿½s possible to keep the stock MSYS2 runtime by moving the msys repository above the git-for-windows repository in /etc/pacman.conf.
 There are known issues with Git in that case, although not common.

 The mingw-w64-x86_64-git-extra package modifies the MSYS2 installation heavily (sometimes in ways that are tedious to undo).
 The package can be skipped if you want to keep your MSYS2 pristine.
 As of this writing, the package: